-- 12.1 You may request a dispensation from the Monitoring Officer for one meeting only. - 12.2 You must make the request in writing detailing what my interest is, why the dispensation is required and for what meeting. - 12.3 You must make any request 5 days prior to the meeting at which the Dispensation is required. - 12.4 You must make any further requests for dispensation to the Standards Hearing Sub-Committee.

-12.5 You will only be granted a Dispensation where there are reasonable grounds for doing so and where such grounds are in the public interest.
+- 12.1 You may request a dispensation from the Monitoring Officer. - 12.2 You must make the request in writing detailing what my interest is, why the dispensation is required and for what meeting or period of time using the dispensation request form. - 12.3 You must make any request 5 days prior to the meeting at which the Dispensation is required. - 12.4 You will only be granted a Dispensation where there are reasonable grounds for doing so and where such grounds are in the public interest.